ukwa/katacoda-scenarios/webarchive-discovery-introduction/step3.md

 `ls -la`{{execute}}

-...you should find the WARC and the `webarchive-indexer` application JAR file\*.
+...you should find the WARC and the `warc-indexer` application JAR file\*.

 Finally, we can now put all this together and index a WARC.